kyc013/cse15l-lab-reports/Lab Report 1.md

 while **cat** prints the cnontents of whichever file the user selects.

 ![스크린샷(124)-1](https://github.com/kyc013/cse15l-lab-reports/assets/147003854/c5856114-f8a5-4471-bf0e-09879ad91ec5)
-When **cd** is commanded without any arugements, the directory doesn't change.
+When **cd** is commanded without any arugements, the working directory doesn't change.
 Thus nothing happens.

 ![스크린샷(124)-2](https://github.com/kyc013/cse15l-lab-reports/assets/147003854/2bf29182-857d-4f37-9ab2-8606a0f9715d)
 When **cd** is commanded with a path to a directory, the pwd is changed to the sepcified directory.